 Laugavegurinn/Fimmvörðuháls Pass, Iceland

 This is a 5-day, 50 mile hike that travels through the most famous trail in all of Iceland, known as the Laugavegur.
 You will start the journey at natural hot springs, and then trek through gorgeous highlands, with views of mountains, geysers, glaciers, rivers, and more.
 The hike finishes in a gorgeous valley at the base of Eyjafjallajökull, the glacier that erupted in 2010.
-Throughout the hike you will stay in adorable mountain huts with views of the landscape, sharing space with your fellow travellers.
+Throughout the hike you will stay in adorable mountain huts with views of the landscape, sharing space with your fellow travelers.
+All of this stunning scenery and variety make the Laugavegur truly one of the best hikes in the world.

 Mount Kilimanjaro, Tazmania